nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 So, you have some existing customers.
 They run on-premise.
 Either your premises, or in some cases on your customers' premises.

-Maybe you have a centralised monitoring system already, maybe you're monitoring from each deployment seperately, using something like Zabbix, nagios or such.
+Maybe you have a centralised monitoring system already, maybe you're monitoring from each deployment separately, using something like Zabbix, nagios or such.

 You dream of a day where all your deployments run in AWS.
 Wouldn't that be nice?
 Then I could just use CloudWatch right?